 DCT leverages the Docker logging infrastructure.
-All containers log to stdout and stderr so that their logs are processed by Docker.
-Docker supports logging drivers for a variety of tools such as Fluentd, Amazon CloudWatch, and Splunk to name a few.
-See Docker documentation here on how to configure them.
-These changes will need to be made to the docker-compose.yaml file.
-This link explains how to alter the compose file to adjust the logging driver.
-For example, if you want to use syslog for the proxy container then it would look like this:
+All containers log to stdout and stderr so that they are processed by Docker.
+Docker supports logging drivers for a variety of tools, such as Fluentd, Amazon CloudWatch, and Splunk.

+Use the Configure logging drivers Docker article to configure them - these changes will need to be made to the docker-compose.yaml file.
+This section of the Docker article explains how to alter the Compose file to adjust the logging driver.
+For example, to use syslog for the proxy container, it would appear as follows.